metabase/metabase/docs/administration-guide/databases/bigquery.md

 For the Only these and All except options, you can input a comma-separated list of values to tell Metabase which datasets you want to include (or exclude).
 For example,:

 ```
-public,auth*
+foo,bar,baz
 ```

-You can use patterns like `auth*` to match multiple datasets, in this case any dataset that starts with "auth".
+You can use the `*` wildcard to match multiple datasets.

+Let's say you have three datasets: foo, bar, and baz.

+- If you have **Only these...** set, and enter the string `b*`, you'll sync with bar and baz.
+- If you have **All except...** set, and enter the string `b*`, you'll just sync foo.

+Note that only the `*` wildcard is supported; you can't use other special characters or regexes.

 ## Advanced settings